browserengineering/book/book/security.md

 cross-site `GET` requests.[^iow-links]

 [^iow-links]: Cross-site `GET` requests are also known as "clicking a
-    link", which is why those are allowed.
+    link", which is why those are allowed in `Lax` mode.
 The `Strict` version of `SameSite` blocks these too, but you need to design your web application carefully for this to work.

 To start, let's find a place to store this attribute.
 I'll modify `COOKIE_JAR` to store cookie/parameter pairs: